ethereum/pm/Merge/Meeting 7.md

 And it worked well for the purpose of rayonism, and it would probably work well in production.
 But some of us are suspicious about it being production ready here is a few arguments contributing to this.

-The main question here is if we go with teh json rpc biased consensus api which has some restrictions and which lays some restrictions on the use cases we might want to replace it at some point in the future.
+The main question here is if we go with the json rpc biased consensus api which has some restrictions and which lays some restrictions on the use cases we might want to replace it at some point in the future.
 So, the main question I would ask and the main question that the document states is that wether we are ready to develop and new communication protocol right now before the merge or should we take an easy spot right now and think about it and do it later.